Do not miss the yellow plum from Lio Piccolo, Venice

 The yellow plum of Lio Piccolo is a real specialty that can only be found in Venice between the end of June and the beginning of August.
 Small, tasty and soft, it is grown on the small island and sold only in the greengrocers of the city because this fruit is so delicate that it does not support long transport.
 A real rarity, therefore, dedicated to true venetian admirers ...

 The 'succhetta' (so it is also called the yellow plum of Lio Piccolo), arrived in Venice from Western Asia and it was a highly appreciated fruit already during the Serenissima.
-Especially in the islands of the lagoon, the cultivation of this fruit remained widespread until, in 1966, there was a flood that destroyed many orchards and moved production to a purely family level (if you like to visit the Venetian lagoon, get OUR OFFER for your apartment).
+Especially in the islands of the lagoon, the cultivation of this fruit remained widespread until, in 1966, there was a flood that destroyed many orchards and moved production to a purely family level.

 The yellow plum has a typical roundish shape, is small in size and has a smooth and thin golden-yellow skin.
 Inside the pulp is juicy and tasty and wraps a small core.
 The maturation of the fruit is concentrated in the first half of July and the harvest is strictly manual because each fruit must be chosen individually so as to taste the right maturation.
 Given the delicacy, even the packaging for transport must be taken care of in detail and the packaging requires the utmost attention.

 These plums, which contain a good amount of vitamin and potassium, are usually tasted fresh even if sometimes you can find delicious jams or fruit preserves.
-For the purchase of these delicious fruits, go to the greengrocers in Venice or go to the Rialto market (stay close to the market: see OUR PROPOSAL) where, together with fruit and vegetables, a little further on there are also 'bacarelle' with fresh fish, freshly caught.
+For the purchase of these delicious fruits, go to the greengrocers in Venice or go to the Rialto market where, together with fruit and vegetables, a little further on there are also 'bacarelle' with fresh fish, freshly caught.